mermaidpurse/wrapsher/docs/functions.md

 ## Redefinition

-Wrapsher functions are global in namespace and do not allow for redefinition **UNIMPLEMENTED**.
-This has implications that any module can define a function in any "namespace" (for example, a module can define a `main` function, meaning that when you `use` that module in a program, that will be your entry point for the program, and you can't provide your own `main`.
+Wrapsher functions are global in namespace and do not allow for redefinition (that is, two functions of the same name and receiver type can't coexist).
+Any module can define a function in any "namespace" (for example, a module can define a `main` function, meaning that when you `use` that module in a program, that will be your entry point for the program, and you can't provide your own `main`.

-This
+However, Wrapsher uses its polymorphic function dispatch to provide a close match for module and type namespacing.
+There's no reason you can't have many `open()` functions, all operating on a given type.

 ## Receiver syntax